yanirs/yanirseroussi.com/content/posts/2017-10-15-advice-for-aspiring-data-scientists-and-other-faqs/index.md

 <b id="help-with-my-project">Can you help with my project?</b>

 <p class="indent-1">
-  Probably not, as I work full-time with <a href="https://automattic.com/">Automattic</a>.
-I barely have time for my side projects, and I'm not looking for more paid work.
-However, if you think I'd find your project exciting, please do <a href="https://yanirseroussi.com/about/">contact me</a>.
+  Possibly.
+If you think I'd find your project exciting, please do <a href="https://yanirseroussi.com/about/">contact me</a>.
 </p>

 * * *